Sokkeldirektoratet

 Design of measuring instruments and measuring systems

-Measuring instruments and measuring systems shall have a design that complies with these regulatory requirements, including performance, operation and maintenance requirements, and shall be suitable for their intended use.
+Measuring instruments and measuring systems shall have a design that complies with the requirements of these regulations, including the requirements for performance, operation and maintenance, and shall be suitable for their intended use.

 Section 27.